Wins the Eighth Ofuji Noburo Award at the Mainichi Film Contest for "The Kindly Lion", produced by Tezuka Osamu.

 Receives the 12th "Child Welfare and Culture Encouragement Award" for his animated cartoon "The Kindly Lion."

 Wins the first "Kodansha Publishing Culture Award" in the category of children's cartoons for "Phoenix."

 Becomes president of Mushi Pro Shoji.

-The PR animated cartoon "Misuke in Ice Land", for which Tezuka Osamu wrote the draft scenario and detailed storyline and produced, is released.
+The PR animated cartoon "MISUKE IN THE LAND OF ICE", for which Tezuka Osamu wrote the draft scenario and detailed storyline and produced, is released.